Alex0424/docs/docs/CI-CD/Argo/argo_cd.md

 ```

 Not everyone should have access to K8s cluster

 - Configure access rules easily with Git repositories.
-  - 'Merge request', 'merge' privilege (different access premission).
+    - 'Merge request', 'merge' privilege (different access permission).
     - No need to create ClusterRole & user resources in Kubernetes.
     - No cluster credential outside of K8s
         - Engineers do not need access for K8s cluster.
         - Instead give engineers access to git repository.
         - No need to give external cluster access to non human users e.g. Jenkins.

 #### ArgoCD as K8s extension

 What does it mean?

 - ArgoCD uses K8s functionalities.
     - e.g. using etcd to store data.
     - e.g. using K8s controllers for monitoring and comparing actual and desired state
 - BENEFIT: Visibility in the cluster.
     - Real-time updates of application state.
         - Pods created, Healthy status.
         - Pods failing, Rollback needed.

 #### How to configure ArgoCD?

 1. Deploy ArgoCD into K8s cluster.

 - Extends the K8s API with crd (Custom Resource Definition)

 2. Configure ArgoCD with K8s YAML File.

 - Main Resource is "Application"
     - application.yaml
         - Which Git repository?
         - Which K8s cluster?
     - Possible to configure multiple application for different microservices.
         - e.g: billing-app.yaml, cart-app.yaml, shipping-app.yaml, frontend-app.yaml
             - Logically group applications
               - group them in another 'crd' called app project.
         - set restrictions
             - restrict: what (git repos) may be deployed.
             - restrict: where (cluster & namespaces) apps may be deployed to

 e.g. Git repository with Cluster:

 ```
 spec:
   project: default